 The working groups are open to all members of the Committee established pursuant to resolution 1540 (2004).

 The 1540 Committee is assisted by a group of experts.
-The experts are appointed by the Secretary-General following the approval of their recruitment by the Committee.
-The group selects one of its members as coordinator.
+The experts, and its coordinator, are appointed by the Secretary-General following the approval of their recruitment by the Committee.
+In accordance with resolution 2055 (2012), up to nine experts can be appointed.
 The UN Department for Political Affairs (UNDPA) and the UN Office for Disarmament Affairs (UNODA), provide support to the 1540 Committee and its group of experts.

 ˆ Top ˆ

 7. Is the 1540 Committee a sanctions committee?
 Does the 1540 Committee conduct any investigation or prosecution?

 The 1540 Committee is not a sanctions committee.
 It does not investigate or prosecute alleged violations of non-proliferation obligations.
 The 1540 Committee and its group of experts are committed to a cooperative relationship with the international community to facilitate implementation of resolution 1540 (2004) by all States.